src-d/guide/general/business_model.md

 Today every large organization has become/is becoming a software company.
 The number of software developers in what were once considered traditional businesses, such as banks and airlines, is often already in the 1,000s or 10,000s.

-There is a growing number of challenges that enterprises face within their [Software Development Life Cycle (SDLC)](https://en.wikipedia.org/wiki/Systems_development_life_cycle) that can start to be tackled with large scale language-agnostic analysis of their source code, and trained ML models.
+There is a growing number of challenges that enterprises face within their [Software Development Life Cycle (SDLC)](https://en.wikipedia.org/wiki/Systems_development_life_cycle) that can be tackled with large scale language-agnostic analysis of their source code, and trained ML models.

 ### Business model meets our technology